python/typing/docs/spec/distributing.rst

 Type checkers should have a configurable search path for stub files.
 If a stub file is found, the type checker should not read the corresponding "real" module.
-See :ref:`Import resolution ordering` for more information.
+See :ref:`mro` for more information.

+.. _stub-file-supported-constructs:

 Supported Constructs
 ^^^^^^^^^^^^^^^^^^^^